Animal Friends Blog

 If your pet has dark, thick fur, they will be much more protected.
 However, you should still pay close attention to how much time they are exposed to the sun each day.

-Top tips for keeping your animals safe in the hot sun
+Top tips to help keep your dog stay safe in the hot sun

 - Use special pet sun cream on light or thin fur, the nose, ears or other exposed patches.